transdigiware/blockchain/enterprise_upgrade_tool.md

 On the **Migrate chaincode** panel, you can find the name and version of the chaincode that are instantiated on your Enterprise Plan channels.
 You can use this table to decide which chaincode you want to install on your {{site.data.keyword.blockchainfull_notm}} Platform 2.0 network. **However, you need to have the chaincode on your local file system to use this panel**.

 You can use the **Select Chaincode File** button to upload a chaincode from your local file system.
+If your chaincode consists of multiple files, contains CouchDB indexes, or uses external dependencies, you can upload your chaincode using a .zip file.
 Select the peers on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 that you would like to install the chaincode on and then click **Migrate**.
 The upgrade tool installs the chaincode with a new version to identify the chaincode that was installed by the upgrade tool.
 This version is displayed in the upgrade tool UI (the old version with **_V2** appended).
 If you use an automated build process to package and install your chaincode, the version installed by the upgrade tool may disrupt your normal processes.

 All channel members need to complete this step using the upgrade tool before you can move to the next step.
 You can skip this step if you used the Fabric SDKs to install and instantiate your chaincode.
 {: important}